brandonjschwartz/engineering-website/_posts/decisions.md

 ----------

+Have a big decision coming up?
 Still deciding what idea to invest your time in Hackathon?
-Have a big decision coming up?

-[Here] is great new resource from Chip Heath and Dan Heath (the Heath Brothers), that may help - "[Decisive: How to Make Better Choices in Life and Work]".
+[Here] is great new resource from Chip Heath and Dan Heath (the Heath Brothers), that may help - [Decisive: How to Make Better Choices in Life and Work].

 Note: I used [Dillinger] to generate the markdown for this post.
 No pun intended given the subtitle.

 ### Introducing the Villains

+According to the brothers, there are 4 villains of decision making.

 ![Some other villains...](http://static.comicvine.com/uploads/original/6/65968/2666246-Marvel-Villains-by-Dr-Warez-marvel-comics-30563363-2560-1485.jpg)

-According to the brothers, the 4 villains of decision making are:
+The 4 villains:

 1. **The Spotlight Effect** - forming decisions too early with too little information, or having *too narrow* a frame of reference.